 The full article by Benny Morris analyzing the IDF report can be found here.

 In Righteous Victims, Morris states that “the fall of Safad and the flight of its inhabitants shocked the Arab villages of the Hula Valley, to the north.
 [Palmah commander Yigal] Allon launched a psychological warfare campaign (‘If you don’t flee immediately, you will all be slaughtered, your daughters will be raped,’ and the like, and almost all the villagers fled to Lebanon and Syria.”

 In “The Causes and Character of the Arab Exodus from Palestine: the Israel Defense Forces Intelligence Branch Analysis of June 1948,” Morris writes that “one must again emphasize that the report and its significance pertain only up to 1 June 1948, by which time some 300,000‒400,000 Palestinians had left their homes.
 A similar number was to leave the Jewish-held areas in the remaining months of the war.
 The circumstances of the second half of the exodus — during the IDF conquest of Lydda and Ramle, and the central Galilee in July, the northern Negev in October and the northern Galilee in October‒November — are a different story.”

 On psychological warfare, Morris writes that “the Intelligence Branch notes that it was not always the dimensions of a Jewish attack which counted: it was ‘mainly the psychological’ factors which affected the rate of emigration.
-The report cites ‘surprise’, protracted artillery barrages and use of loudspeakers broadcasting threatening messages as factors which had a strong influence in precipitating flight.
+The report cites ‘surprise,’ protracted artillery barrages and use of loudspeakers broadcasting threatening messages as factors which had a strong influence in precipitating flight.
 An attack on one village or town often affected its neighbours.
-‘The evacuation of a certain village because of an attack by us prompted in its wake many neighbouring villages [to flee]’, states the report.”
+‘The evacuation of a certain village because of an attack by us prompted in its wake many neighbouring villages [to flee]’, states the report”.

-“Psychologically, this was one of the most difficult actions we undertook.
-The population of Lod did not leave willingly.
+“Psychologically, this was one of the most difficult actions we undertook,” Rabin continues.
+“The population of Lod did not leave willingly.
 There was no way of avoiding the use of force and warning shots in order to make the inhabitants march the 10 to 15 miles to the point where they met up with the legion.
 The inhabitants of Ramle watched and learned the lesson.”

 Count Folke Bernadotte

 During World War II, Bernadotte had served as vice chairman of the Swedish Red Cross.
 Just before the end of the war, he had led a rescue operation transporting inmates from German concentration camps to hospitals in Sweden.
-Accounts say that around 15,000 people were taken to safety in the “White Buses” of the Bernadotte expedition, among them a few thousand Jews.
+Accounts say that around 15,000 people were taken to safety in the “white buses” of the Bernadotte expedition, among them a few thousand Jews.